How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 The first and most important thing to do is to create some length in the quad to accommodate the rapid bone growth and take some pressure off the attachment site.
 That’s the obvious bit.

-Unfortunately many stretching exercises and Osgood don't mix - especially in the acute phase when your knees are still super sore.
-Because with stretches the quad is actually pulling on the sore part of the knee.
+Unfortunately, stretching with Osgood Schlatter Disease is not always the best starting place - especially in the early phases of the rehab when your knees are still painful and sensitive.
+Because stretches that lengthen the quad also pull on the sore part of the knee.
 Not cool.
 Especially if you are sore and flared up.
-This vicious cycle is what trips up most people.
+This vicious cycle of pain - not stretching - more tightness trips up a lot of people and causes a lot of frustration.

 This is where foam rolling for self-myofascial release comes in super handy.
 The beauty of foam rolling for Osgood is that it allows us to lengthen the quad and help it catch up to the femur without pulling at the sore bit.